 By age 9 months, if not sooner, most infants are able to sleep for at least 8 to 10 hours without needing a nighttime feeding.
 Infants will still wake up during the night.
 However, over time, your infant will learn to self-soothe and fall back asleep.

-Sleeping with a baby younger than 12 months of age may increase the risk of SIDS.
+Sleeping with a baby younger than 12 months of age may increase the risk for SIDS.